vinayuuuck/no-tipping-architecture/README.md

 send the JSON describing the game state to you.
 You can then send your move per the instructions above.

-You can find starter code for each language under `clients/<language>/` folders.
+You can find starter code for the Python client under `client/` folder.
 Read the `readme.md` for instructions.

 ## Random Strategy Test Client